 This flagship initiative offers a framework for long-term measures and, consistently, others for medium term; among them is already identified a strategy to turn the EU into a «circular economy» based on a recycling society to reduce waste production and use waste as a resource.

 Circular economy is an economic concept that interacts with sustainability, and whose objective is that the value of products , materials and resources ( water, energy, ... ) is maintained in the economy for as long as possible and that to minimize waste generation.It is implementing a new economy -not lineal- based on the principle of "closing the life cycle” of goods, services, waste, materials, water and energy.

 - Circular economy aspects

-Circular economy is the intersection of environmental and economic aspects..
+Circular economy is the intersection of environmental, economic and socials aspects..

 The lineal system of our economy (extraction, manufacture, use and disposal) has reached its limits.
 We can begin to glimpse, in fact, the depletion of a number of natural resources and fossil fuels.
 Therefore, the circular economy proposes a new society model that uses and optimizes the stocks and flows of materials, energy and waste and its goal is the efficient use of resources.

 Circular economy is creating jobs.
 Waste management in Spain represents thousands of jobs.